 We are now 7 years into the ACA and consolidation in the healthcare marketplace primarily on the provider side, is still an ongoing process.

 Many independent hospitals today are connected to a larger healthcare network for referrals to specialists and to cover some operational expenses.
 Many others have been absorbed by a network and are owned by health systems.
-Although, there are hundreds of institutions that are operating independently, many are connected to some larger system.
-These mergers are intended to generate economies of scale, trim costs, consolidate vendors and renegotiate pricing for a host of services and to do “hand to hand” combat with insurers.
+Although there are hundreds of institutions that are operating independently, many are connected to some larger system.
+These mergers are intended to generate economies of scale, trim costs, consolidate vendors renegotiate pricing for a host of services, and do “hand to hand” combat with insurers.

-Healthcare Real Estate Investment trusts (REIT) like Sabra Health Care and Care Capital Properties are also merging, given they invest in properties leased by healthcare businesses.
-They are landlords.
-They are concerned about changes in reimbursement that would affect their tenants over the long term.
-Tenants pay the rent via insurance reimbursement.
-See the connection?
+Healthcare Real Estate Investment Trusts (REITs) like Sabra Health Care and Care Capital Properties are also merging, given that they invest in properties leased by healthcare businesses.
+They serve as landlords and are concerned about changes in reimbursement that could impact their tenants over the long term.
+Tenants typically pay rent through insurance reimbursement.
+Do you see the connection?

-The central planners behind the Affordable Care Act were convinced that consolidation in health care would lead to decreased health care spending by eliminating duplication, standardizing treatment protocols and incentivizing better utilization.
+The central planners behind the Affordable Care Act were convinced that consolidation in health care would lead to decreased health care spending by eliminating duplication, standardizing treatment protocols, and incentivizing better utilization.
 As three of Obamacare’s primary authors wrote in 2010, the law was designed to “unleash forces that favor integration across the continuum of care.”
-No part of health care was supposed to be spared – doctors, hospitals, insurers, pharmaceutical companies and others were given regulatory and financial incentives to merge.
+No part of health care was supposed to be spared – doctors, hospitals, insurers, pharmaceutical companies, and others were provided with regulatory and financial incentives to merge.

 This prediction panned out.
 In the 7 years since Obamacare’s passage, there has been a surge in health care consolidation.
 Costs are still not totally under control.
 It’s still a bloated beast.